-- 33.10 An entity shall make the disclosures required by paragraph 33.9 separately for each of the following categories: - (a) entities with control, joint control or significant influence over the entity; - (b) entities over which the entity has control, joint control or significant influence; - (c) key management personnel of the entity or its parent (in the aggregate); and - (d) other related parties. - An entity is exempt from the disclosure requirements of paragraph 33.9 in relation to: - (a) a state (a national, regional or local government) that has control, joint control or significant influence over the reporting entity; and - (b) another entity that is a related party because the same state has control, joint control or significant influence over both the reporting entity and the other entity.
+- 33.10 An entity shall make the disclosures required by paragraph 33.9 separately for each of the following categories: - (a) entities with control, joint control or significant influence over the entity; - (b) entities over which the entity has control, joint control or significant influence; - (c) key management personnel of the entity or its parent (in the aggregate); - (d) entities that provide key management personnel services to the entity; and - (e) other related parties. - 33.11 An entity is exempt from the disclosure requirements of paragraph 33.9 in relation to: - (a) a state (a national, regional or local government) that has control, joint control or significant influence over the reporting entity; and - (b) another entity that is a related party because the same state has control, joint control or significant influence over both the reporting entity and the other entity.